whereistanya/sonos-jukebox/README.md

 to make his Sonos play radio stations.
 This version serves local MP3s and plays different directories depending on which button you press.

+There's an optional display component, which will only try to run if you have the pygame module installed.
+It's tested with an adafruit capacitive pitft.
+Just comment out or delete the display in server.py if you don't want it.

 server.py runs as root on a linux machine on the same wifi as your Sonos(es).
 It notices arp traffic from other devices on your network.
 It's configured to watch for a bunch of specific MAC addresses and trigger an action (defined in